Cerca de Pedras Sakura Pulped Natural

 ABOUT PIATÃ

 Located at the foot of the Chapada Diamantina mountain range, Piatã is a unique growing region in Brazil’s Bahia state.
-The coffees produced here tend to be floral, sweet and complex, and noticeably distinct from those grown elsewhere in Brazil.
-There are two main factors behind this: coffee grows at elevations of up to 1,400 meters above sea level, which is high for the country; and temperatures range from about 2°C to 18°C in winter, some of the lowest in Brazil.
+The coffees produced here tend to be floral, sweet and complex, and noticeably distinct from those grown elsewhere in the country.
+There are two main factors behind this: coffee grows at elevations of up to 1,400 meters above sea level, which is high for Brazil; and temperatures range from about 2°C to 18°C in winter, some of the country’s lowest.
 Combined, the high elevation and cool climate are key in slowing down the maturation of the coffee cherries, leading to an increased concentration of sugars in the bean.
 The result is a cup profile that is bright, transparent, and distinctive.
-Piatã’s relative proximity to the Equator line ensures the region’s coffee trees can experience such drastic conditions without being affected by frost, unlike other, more traditional coffee-growing regions in the country.
+Piatã’s relative proximity to the Equator line ensures the region’s coffee trees can experience such drastic conditions without being affected by frost, unlike other, more traditional growing regions like Minas Gerais.

 Piatã’s exceptional natural characteristics also contribute greatly to the coffees’ profile.
 In the distant past, the whole of Chapada Diamantina was completely under water, slowly eroding over millions of years — leaving behind soil that is nutrient-rich and slightly soft.
 This soil, along with the above-average local humidity, is home to a healthy and diverse ecosystem that includes some 1,600 individual plant species.
 While the highlands of Chapada are rugged and dry, the area surrounding Piatã is filled with streams, waterfalls and even swamps that, in most years, provide plenty of water for irrigation and agriculture.

 While coffee production is on the rise in Piatã, it is still very much a developing industry.
 Locally produced lots didn’t gain recognition for quality among Brazilian buyers until the 1990s.
 This recognition led to the establishing of the ASCAMP growers’ association in 1998, which was tasked with assisting growers who had land, but few resources.
 Over the next decade, cooperatives and other farmer groups were founded, playing a pivotal role in elevating the coffees grown and processed in the region.
 Piatã went on to be internationally recognised for its high quality in 2009, when five of the top 10 spots in Brazil’s Cup of Excellence came from this small corner of Bahia.
-The region’s dominance in the competition has continued every year since, particularly in 2016 when an astounding 19 of the 24 winning lots came from Piatã, and again in 2022, when 10 local winners were recognised!
-MCM has been sourcing coffee from this region since 2012, thanks to the support of longtime partner and coffee mentor Silvio Leite.
+The region’s dominance in the competition has continued every year since, particularly in 2016 when an astounding 19 of the 24 winning lots came from Piatã, and again in 2022, when 10 local winners were recognised.
+MCM has been sourcing coffee from this region since 2015, thanks to the support of longtime partner and coffee mentor Silvio Leite.
 Head here for more on Silvio and the incredible work he’s done in Brazil.

 Part of what makes the Piatã region so special is that production is extremely limited, given the scale of the local estates.
-Farm sizes tend to be relatively small when compared to other producing areas in Brazil, usually just ten hectares or less in size, and are not visible when driving through the outskirts of town (unlike somewhere like Cerrado de Minas in Minas Gerais, where large estates make up most of the landscape).
-Most growers process their own cherry on site, sticking to traditional methods with little focus on experimentation, with the goal of processing coffee well and ensuring the final cup is sweet and clean.
-As many producers rely on coffee as their main source of income, simplicity and repeatability are prioritised.
+Farm sizes tend to be relatively small when compared to other producing areas in Brazil, usually just ten hectares or less in size, and are not visible when driving through the outskirts of town (unlike somewhere like Cerrado de Minas in Minas Gerais, where large estates make up the majority of the landscape).
+Most growers process their own cherries on site, sticking to traditional methods with little focus on experimentation, as the goal is to process coffee well to ensure the final cup is sweet and clean.
+Because many producers rely on coffee as their main source of income, simplicity and repeatability are prioritised.
 Great attention to detail is placed on the post-harvest work, as the region’s cooler temperatures and high humidity pose risks to the drying parchment.
 To prevent any potential defects in the cup, many local producers have built greenhouses and raised beds, to add a layer of protection without minimising the necessary ventilation for coffee to dry evenly and at a steady rate.

 The region of Piatã is the traditional home of the Cariri and Maracá indigenous people, who were defeated during the Portuguese invasion of Brazil in the seventeenth century.
-While most of the remaining Cariri people were displaced to other regions within the state of Bahia, eventually joining other indigenous communities, the Maracás have a nearby municipality located at their historical capital city, named in their honour.
+While most of the remaining Cariri people were displaced to other regions within the state of Bahia, eventually joining other indigenous communities, the Maracás have a nearby municipality named in their honour, as it is located on their historical capital city.
 The word “piatã” translates to “hard foot or fortress” in the indigenous Tupi language (which was spoken by most First Nations People along Brazil’s coast).
 Head here to learn more about beautiful Piatã.

 HOW THIS COFFEE WAS PROCESSED